 the upper-left corner of the rectangle is at the (x,y) coordinate

-is dragged.
-You can use this function to control where the rectangle
+You can use this function to control where the ellipse can be dragged.

 ROI can be deleted, specified as

 When you call

 changes to a cross hairs when over the image.
 You can create the rectangle and